bitpoke-YT/Networking-AI4/Mission7.md

-# Understanding and Preventing the Use of Breached Passwords
+# Mission 7: Understanding and Preventing the Use of Breached Passwords

 ## 🚨 What is a Breached Password?